EvokeMadness/Linux-terminal-cheat-sheets/README.md

 # linux-terminal-emulator-cheat-sheets
-A cheat sheet of Linux terminal commands that I find essential for beginner Linux users
+A cheat sheet of Linux terminal commands that I find essential for beginner Linux users.

+## Commands

 **Create a user account** with username 'Allie'
 ```